YaoYinYing/alphafold3/docs/fold.md

 ```

 ## Run AlphaFold 3 with 2 separated stages

-As MSA searching is time consuming and CPU-only, we recommend to run it in two stages to avoid occupying GPU resources during data pipeline.
+As MSA searching is time consuming and CPU-only, a folding task is recommend to be executed in two stages to avoid occupying GPU resources during data pipeline.

 ### Stage 0: Activate conda env

 ```bash
 conda activate alphafold3
 ```